Collagen, leaky gut & symptoms

 Chronic stress

 Toxic overload — including high drug and alcohol use.
-We come into contact with over 80,000 chemicals and toxins each year, but the worst culprits that cause leaky gut include antibiotics, pesticides, aspirin and NSAIDs.
+We come into contact with over 80,000 chemicals and toxins each year, but the worst leaky gut culprits include antibiotics, pesticides, aspirin and NSAIDs.

 Bacterial imbalance — means an imbalance between beneficial and harmful species of bacteria in the gut.
 A large body of evidence now shows that bacteria are important in supporting the epithelial barrier and preventing autoimmune reactions.
 At least 10 percent of all gene transcripts found in intestinal epithelial cells and related to immunity, cell profiling and metabolism are regulated by the bacterial flora of the gastrointestinal tract (microbiota).